CIRALabs/ietf-anima-smarkaklink/anima-smarkaklink.md

 ## Scan the QR code

-The operator of the smartphone invokes the smartpledge application, and scans the QR code on the AR.
-The smartpledge learns the ESSID, Public-Key, mac-address, smartpledge URL, and link-local address of the AR.
+The operator of the smartphone invokes the smarkaklink application, and scans the QR code on the AR.
+The smartphone learns the ESSID, Public-Key, mac-address, smarkaklink URL, and link-local address of the AR.

 ## Enroll with the manufacturer

-The smartpledge uses it's 3G, or other WiFi internet access to connect to the manufacturer with TLS.
+The smartphone uses it's 3G, or other WiFi internet access to connect to the manufacturer with TLS.
 The manufacturer is identified with the smartpledge URL.

+The operator of the smartphone may need to move to another location to get connectivity.
+It is desireable that an operator be able to scan many QR codes before moving, performing this operation in a batch.
+There may be multiple devices from the same manufacturer, and the smarkalink application SHOUld enroll with the manufacturer a single time for all devices.

-The smartpledge does an HTTP POST to the provided URL using it's generated certificate as it's ClientCertificate.
+The smartphone does an HTTP POST to the provided URL using it's generated certificate as it's ClientCertificate.
 As described in {{smartpledgeenroll}}, the manufacturer MAY respond with a 302 result code, and have the end user go through a web browser based process to enroll.
 After that process, a redirection will occur using OAUTH2.